filanov/stateswitch/README.md

 The first transition that will satisfy those requirements will be activated.
 `Condtion`, `Transition` `PostTranstion` are all optional, the transition may only change the state.

-Since `Condtion` represent boolean entity, statewitch provides means to create a combination of these entities from basic boolean operations: `Not`,`And`, `Or`.
+Since `Condtion` represent boolean entity, stateswitch provides means to create a combination of these entities from basic boolean operations: `Not`,`And`, `Or`.
 For example, rule with complex condition:

 ```go